 4. Understanding hunger (food is not always the answer)

-According to Eric, there are 6 different forms of hunger.
+According to Eric, there are six different forms of hunger.

-I won’t go into full detail here but you can learn more by joining Eric’s Masterclass on Mindvalley Academy.
+I won’t go into full detail here but you can learn more by joining Eric’s Masterclass on Mindvalley.

 But let me give you one key type of hunger — Hunger as Thirst.

 Not because you need food but because you need more water.
-So I learned this really simple trick after completing this program.
+So I learned this straightforward trick after completing this program.